-- In line with good governance practice, Chairs are responsible for initiating periodic self-evaluation reviews of committee performance.
-These reviews provide an opportunity for members to reflect on the appropriateness of their terms of reference and the effectiveness of their work as a committee.
+- In line with good governance practise, Chairs are responsible for initiating periodic self-evaluation reviews of committee performance.
+These reviews provide an opportunity for members to reflect on the appropriateness of their terms of reference (or charter) and the effectiveness of their work as a committee.
 Questions that might be explored include the following.

 - Has there been adequate access to material, information and persons?